mchaiken/hw/README.md

 hw
 ==
-Miranda's HW folder: The place were Miranda posts her absolute favorite thing in the world CS HW! :D
+Miranda's HW folder: It's bigger on the inside